Xeway/ERC/README.md

 Amount of underlying tokens that have been bought for this issuance.

-#### `transferredStrikeAmount`
+#### `transferredExerciseCost`

 **Type: `uint256`**

 Amount of strike tokens that have been transferred to the writer (call) or buyers (put) of the option issuance.
-This is an utility variable used to not always have to calculate the strike amount.
+This is an utility variable used to not always have to calculate the total exercise cost transferred.
 It's updated at the same time `exercisedAmount` is updated.
 The calculation is `(amount * selectedIssuance.data.strike) / selectedIssuance.data.amount`.

-#### `strikeAmount`
+#### `exerciseCost`

 **Type: `uint256`**

 Amount of strike tokens that have been transferred to the contract.
 It actually represents the amount of strike tokens the writer has deposited as a collateral at option's creation (`create()` call).
-This is an utility variable used to not always have to calculate the strike amount.
+This is an utility variable used to not always have to calculate the exercise cost.
 We compute it at the creation of the option.
 The calculation is `(optionData.strike * optionData.amount) / (10 ** underlyingToken.decimals())`.

 ### Function Descriptions